MS71/RTK1010Board/bom/README.md

 ## Note regarding optional components:

+- U2 is the 5V to 3.3V LDO

+    If you like easy USB flashing of the ESP (only USB connected) U2 is required otherwise the ESP does not gets 3.3V power *(JP2 must be cloosed too)*.

+    The alternative flashing/power method is to supply 3.3V and solder your serial adapter to the uart probe points.

+    If U2 is populated the IOREF (3.3V) at the arduino pin header should not be connected !

 - C5 & U3 are required if the antenna requires more than 30mA LNA.

     This way you can supply up to 250mA LNA to active antennas.